nclsbayona/nclsbayona.github.io/content/post/tutorials/connectivity/index.md

 ### The OSI Model: A Quick Overview

-Ok, I know what I just said about jargon, but bear with me for a moment, trust me: This will be helpful when trying to understand connectivity.
+Ok, I know what I just said about technical jargon, but bear with me for a moment.
+This will be helpful when trying to understand connectivity.
 The **OSI (Open Systems Interconnection)** model is a conceptual framework (Aka: _reference model_ (Not real)) that helps to standardize the functions of a telecommunication or computing system into distinct layers.
 Each layer serves a specific purpose and interacts with the layers directly above and below it.
 Now enough with the fancy talk, let's try to explain this like it's a space mission:

 #### Layer 1: Physical Layer

 Ok so we have our space mission.
 In order for our mission control to be able to communicate with the spacecraft, we need a physical medium through which we can send and receive signals.
-That's exactly where the **Physical Layer** comes into play: It deals with the actual hardware components, such as cables, switches, and radio frequencies that allow us to send those messages (It might also be communication from spacecraft to mission control).
+That's exactly where the **Physical Layer** comes into play: It deals with the actual hardware components, such as cables, network interfaces, and signal modulators that allow us to send those messages (It might also be communication from spacecraft to mission control).
 In space terms, this would be the antennas and transmitters that send and receive signals to and from the spacecraft.

 ##### Possible situations (Layer 1)